What to Do When Your Rabbit is Molting

 Rabbits spend a lot of time grooming themselves.
 It may even seem as if every time you see your bun, he is grooming himself.
-That’s because rabbits are clean animals.
-But although your pet does a great job of keeping himself neat and tidy, when molting season rolls around (which seems like all the time!), they’ll need some help keep all that fur under wraps.
+That’s because rabbits are clean animals and they have so much fur!
+But although your pet does a great job of keeping himself neat and tidy, you may wonder, do rabbits molt and is that what all the fur loss is called?

-Rabbit grooming should become a part of your routine as this not only makes your fur baby look cute and cuddly but it also helps keep him in good health.
+Because your rabbit sheds (and with indoor rabbits, it can seem excessive), rabbit grooming should become as much part of your routine as it is your pet rabbits.
+It not only makes your rabbit’s coat clean and shiny, but it also helps keep him in good health.

-Rabbits go through periods of shedding their winter and summer coats, just like any animal would.
+Domestic rabbits and wild rabbits go through periods of shedding their thick winter coat and their summer coat, just like any animal would.
 The difference with domesticated bunnies is they may seem to molt all the time.
-But typically they will go through one big molt when they lose their baby fur and their adult fur comes in.
+But typically they will go through one big molt when baby rabbits lose their baby fur, almost to the point of bald patches of fur loss and then their adult fur comes in.

 Sure, your bun can keep himself clean, but grooming makes him swallow some fur.
-If you don’t lend him a hand and get rid of all those loose hairs, he may end up ingesting a significant amount, which can lead to problems with hairballs.
+If you don’t lend a little help and get rid of all that loose hair, he may end up ingesting a significant amount, which can lead to digestive tract issues and health problems like gi stasis and even fur mites.

-Regular brushing also prevents the formation of knots and tangles, which, in turn, can lead to skin irritations or infections, seeing as rabbits have sensitive skins.
+Regular brushing also prevents the formation of knots and tangles, which, in turn, can lead to skin irritations, like flaky skin, or even a fungal infection, since a rabbit’s skin is sensitive.
 Dirty, matted fur makes your pet prone to flystrike, a horrible condition caused by fly larvae.

-On top of that, grooming gives you the chance to regularly check your bun for bumps and lumps, skin conditions, and signs of parasitic infestation.
+On top of that, grooming gives you the chance to regularly check your rabbit’s body for bumps and lumps, skin conditions, and signs of parasitic infestation.

-Grooming lets your pet get used to being held.
-Most rabbits enjoy the social interaction with their owners and look forward to the grooming process once they’ve learned that it’s a positive experience.
+Regular grooming lets your pet get used to being held.
+Most rabbits enjoy the social interaction with their rabbit owners and look forward to the grooming process once they’ve learned that it’s a positive experience.
+This is especially true if you start with young rabbits.
+Maintaining their fur coat will come with a lot less stress if they are started young.

 How Often Should You Groom?